Compostable mailing bags: everything you need to know

 What are compostable shipping bags made of?

-Compostable alternatives to poly mailers can be made of different materials including:
+Compostable alternatives to poly mailers can be made of different materials, including:

 As bioplastics are the most common option, let’s take a look at those first.

-A word of caution about bioplastics [Read this before buying]
+A word of caution about bioplastics (Read this before buying)

-PBAT (polybutylene adipate terephthalate) and a plant-based polymer PLA (poly lactic acid) are usually combined with corn starch to produce bioplastics.
+PBAT (polybutylene adipate terephthalate) and a plant-based polymer PLA (poly lactic acid), are usually combined with corn starch to produce bioplastics.
 Although bioplastics are degradable, they are not always biodegradable.
 Effectively, this means that the material can be industrially composted but not composted at home.

 Perhaps you’ve never heard of industrial composting before?
 Well, you’re not alone.
-Most consumers don’t have easy access to industrial composting facilities and as such don’t know much about the process.
+Most consumers don’t have easy access to industrial composting facilities and, as such, don’t know much about the process.

 It’s important to note that some companies claim their mailers are “100% compostable,” without clearly communicating whether they require industrial composting or whether they are safe for at-home composting.
+This is a form of greenwashing.

-A recent study showed that consumers are confused about the meaning of the labels of compostable and biodegradable plastics.
+Consumers are confused about the meaning of the labels of compostable and biodegradable plastics.
 Even worse, the study found that most plastics marketed as “home compostable” don’t actually work, with as much as 60% failing to disintegrate after six months.

 If you’re still interested in bioplastic packaging that’s at-home compostable, look for proof in certificates (the most common is TUV’s OK home compost) and if possible, double-check the certification database that they have this certificate.

-Besides the compostability and certification issues, compostable bio-based poly mailers have some other downsides when it comes to the big picture of sustainability.
+Besides the compostability and certification issues, compostable bio-based poly mailers have some other downsides when it comes to the big picture of sustainability

 Most are made with corn starch and PLA derived from corn kernels.
 This means that large quantities of corn (often genetically modified) are produced using pesticides, herbicides, and other non-sustainable processes.
 After corn kernels are used, the rest of the corn is also typically discarded.

 So, you’ve been warned about the issues with compostable mailers made with bioplastics.
-You can skip to paper-based options or keep scrolling if you still want to consider using bioplastic mailers.

-1. Wastebased compostable mailer
+1. Wastebased compostable mailer (UK)

 This compostable mailer is also made of bioplastics and corn starch.
 It’s thin and sleek and can accommodate stickers and stamps.
 Wastebased assures customers that it can be home-composted in 6 months.